Growyourbrand.net Reference notes on brand consequence May 2026

 Those colors gave the horse a field and a body.
 The customer could recognize the system from badge, paint, pit lane, model launch, collectible, or a quick glimpse on the road.

-Ferrari belongs in the archive because the brand made performance memory portable.
+Ferrari belongs in Grow Your Brand because the brand made performance memory portable.
 The Prancing Horse did not have to explain engineering.
 It made the car feel connected to racing before the buyer asked for proof.

 For operators, the rule is hard.
 Origin is useful only when the current product keeps paying it back.
 Otherwise the symbol turns into costume.